Distributed block storage

-Distributed block storage is a computer data storage architecture that the data is stored in volumes (known as blocks:) across multiple physical servers, as opposed to other storage architectures like file systems which manages data as a file hierarchy, and object storage which manages data as objects.
+Distributed block storage is a computer data storage architecture that the data is stored in volumes (known as blocks, a term dating back to Project Stretch) across multiple physical servers, as opposed to other storage architectures like file systems which manages data as a file hierarchy, and object storage which manages data as objects.
 A common distributed block storage system is a Storage Area Network (SAN).

 Distributed storage

 Distributed storage, as opposed to centralized storage, typically takes the form of a cluster of storage units, with a mechanism for data synchronization and coordination between cluster nodes.
 Distributed storage has several advantages.